Jan. 1, 12 p.m. ET, Dallas (ESPNU)

 This team was talented enough to push Ohio State to the absolute brink in Columbus yet unfocused enough to fall behind 44-7 at Minnesota.
 How the Boilermakers respond and play against the Cowboys without their head coach is anyone's guess.

 Oklahoma State take from SoonerNation's Brandon Chatmon: OSU coach Mike Gundy has done one of the best coaching jobs of his career as the Cowboys made Big 12 history with three quarterbacks throwing for 1,000 yards or more.
 Wes Lunt, J.W.
 Walsh and Clint Chelf each had their moments this season as the starting quarterback for the Pokes and each signal-caller led OSU to a double-digit win over a Big 12 opponent.

 The constant in the Cowboys’ offensive attack is running back Joseph Randle, the Big 12’s leading rusher with 1,351 rushing yards.
 His toughness, versatility and playmaking set the tone for OSU’s offense.
 It could be the final game for the junior, who may elect to leave early for the NFL after three seasons as a key member of OSU’s offense.

-OSU’s defense had an up-and-down season, holding four Big 12 opponents to 21 points or less before allowing more than 600 yards of total offense to Oklahoma and Baylor in its final two games.
-Defensive tackles Calvin Barnett and James Castleman have been the tone-setters for the Cowboys defense.
+OSU’s defense had an up-and-down season, holding four Big 12 opponents to 21 points or fewer before allowing more than 600 yards of total offense to Oklahoma and Baylor in its final two games.
+Defensive tackles Calvin Barnett and James Castleman have been the tone-setters for the Cowboys' defense.
 When they play well, OSU’s defense is noticeably better.